 A download to the free Reader application

 To get a good impression of what Tableau can do it’s worth having a look at their excellent selection of demo graphs.
 Although it’s not always obvious what purpose these graphs serve, there are some outstanding examples of rich, intelligent chart design.
-I particularly like this dental decay graphic and this flight delay graphic.

 The key thing for me is that I actually enjoyed using this software and started working out whether I could justify the cost of a personal copy.
 Pricing is $999 for a desktop copy that can’t access databases, $1999 for the pro version that can plug into just about any data source - so for personal use it's not cheap.
 As with most vendors, there’s no mention of the client-server version software costs, but it’s likely to be industrial grade pricing, like their competitors.